 Many years ago I read an article about shiatsu massage in the Body and Mind section of the Saturday Times.
-I went through the list of issues that shiatsu could help with and could tick most of them – insomnia, depression, menstrual problems, terrible work-life balance and digestion problems.
+I went through the list of issues that it said shiatsu could help with and could tick most of them – insomnia, depression, menstrual problems, terrible work-life balance and digestion problems.
 I went to the Shiatsu Society website, found a local practitioner and booked myself a treatment.
-I came out of the treatment feeling so completely different – it was a bit spooky, but in a good way.
+I came out of the treatment feeling so completely different, but in a good way.
 Suddenly I was aware of my whole body – my job then was very demanding and I suddenly realised that I was completely living in my head without paying much attention at all to the rest of my body.
-The shiatsu treatment made me realise that I had a body that needed attention too.
+The shiatsu massage made me realise that I had a body that needed attention too.

 I am registered with The Shiatsu Society, which means that I successfully completed my course with the Shiatsu College, that I am fully insured and that I follow the code of ethics of The Shiatsu Society.